-We know from our last blog post that communicating ethically is essential for every business.
+We know that communicating ethically is essential for every business.
 But what happens when a business, either accidentally or intentionally, lapses into unethical communication?

 To answer this question, we’re learning by example.
 Join us as we examine the history of a major pharmaceutical company and how its lack of ethics led to the company’s downfall.